2023 Best Value Culinary Arts Associate Degree Schools in Michigan

 The average tuition and fees for an in-state undergraduate at Macomb Community College are $6,210 a year.

 Baker College did quite well in this year’s ranking of the best places for culinary arts students to get a associate degree.
 It came in at #7 on the list.
-Baker College is a small private not-for-profit school located in the town of Owosso.
+Baker College is a small private not-for-profit school located in the distant town of Owosso.

 Best Value Culinary Arts Colleges in the Great Lakes Region